Skip to main content

 Living room with step-down entry creating a fall hazard for elderly residents

-A degenerative disease means today's walker-width hallways won't be enough when a wheelchair becomes necessary.
-Blocking walls with 2x6 backing now for future Moen grab bars — while framing is open — costs almost nothing.
-Planning ahead for raised electrical outlets, lowered countertops, and first-floor master suite conversion requires frank conversations.
+Today's walker-width hallways won't be enough when a wheelchair becomes necessary.
+Blocking walls with 2x6 backing for future grab bars — while framing is open — costs almost nothing.

 Cramped bathroom with shower door threshold and pedestal sink lacking wheelchair access